The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 A town on the border with Eritrea that offers some spectacular mountains that can be explored.

 From there the Ethiopian border crossing is nearby.
-However, to get to Kassala it takes over 10 hours of driving, maybe even broken up into 2 days of travel given our Karima trip experience.
+However, to get to Kassala from Khartoum it takes over 10 hours of driving, maybe even broken up into 2 days of travel given our Karima trip experience.

-This was not an option for us as we would have to retrace all of that journey back to Khartoum to catch a flight to Oman, which was now all of a sudden on our itinerary!
+This was not an option for us as we would have to retrace all of that journey back to Khartoum to catch a flight to Oman, which was now all of a sudden on our Africa itinerary!

-How Lucky Were We!!!
+Sudan War: How Lucky Were We!!!

 Because of the situation in Ethiopia, we ended up leaving Sudan earlier than we had planned.